The Beat Beginner

 That all changed with Ludwig’s creation of a “direct drive” pedal which had a solid bridge between the footboard and the beater.
 This was a game-changer!

-Fast forward to 1934 when Ludwig put out the “Speed King” model, which introduced the idea of adjustable spring tension and ball-bearings (they kept refining it up to 1950 and still sell a close replica).
+Fast forward to 1934 when Ludwig put out the “Speed King” model, which introduced the idea of adjustable spring tension and ball-bearings.
+They kept refining it up to 1950 and still sell a close replica (see replica here if in Europe).
 After a few years of stagnation and clumsy wooden options due to the metal shortage of World War II, the first “chain drive” pedals changed the game again in the late 1970s (legend has it that a clever bike mechanic in New York came up with the idea).

 40 years later, we’ve got double pedals (thanks Louie Bellson), single and dual chains, belts, springs, extra-long footboards, linear and offset cams and more good options than we know what to do with.